lemonpole/pokedex-tutorial/CURRICULUM.md

 ## Version 1.0

-### Display Umbreon Pokedex
+### (Lesson 1) Display Umbreon Pokedex

 - Fetch umbreon from the API
 - Show a loading indicator while it's downloading
 - Show Pokedex entry (name and sprite)

-### Display Random Pokemon (1st Gen) Pokedex
+### (Lesson 2) Display Random Pokemon (1st Gen) Pokedex

-- Generate a random id between 1-150 for first Gen Pokemon
+- Lesson 4: Generate a random id between 1-150 for first Gen Pokemon
-- Fetch that chosen id's pokedex information
+- Lesson 5: Fetch that chosen id's pokedex information

+## Version 2.0

-### Sprucen up the design
+### (Lesson 1) Sprucen up the design

 - Give it a background color or background image.
 - Wrap the content in a "Card"-like component.

+### (Lesson 2) Show the pokemon's picture

-- Show the pokemon image from the official pokedex page.
+- Show the pokemon image from the official pokedex page. (leftpad nums. e.g.: 001, 002, etc)
-- Need to leftpad pokedex id (001, 018, 112, etc) for the above.
 - Add a header and give it a background color.
 Add optional things like shadow, font color, etc.

-### Add a "Reload" button
+### (Lesson 3) Add a "Reload" button

 - Make it look pretty

-## Version 2.0
+## Version 3.0

-### Show loading spinner
+### (Lesson 1) Show loading spinner

 - Create our own `<PokedexEntry />` component and transform the data coming in from several api endpoints into one the view recognizes and renders.
 - Consider that there several different async actions going off while gathering the pokemon's pokedex entry.
 Things like its evolution chain, portrait image, and sprites.